 While many issues cause pain within your body to occur, your doctor can determine if using PRP is the right choice for your needs.
 At times, this treatment may be used as the first option, while it can be used by others after other methods of treatment, such as physical therapy and over-the-counter pain relievers have been used.
 It is a common method for treatment before resorting to more intrusive methods of treatment, such as surgery.

 PRP Procedure and Duration of Effectiveness

-PRP treatment doesn’t take long to complete, as it is generally done within an outpatient facility.
+PRP treatment in Phoenix doesn’t take long to complete, as it is generally done within an outpatient facility.
 Typically, it takes less than an hour, which includes the prepping and recovery time.
 Once the treatment is completed, you can go back to your normal routine, as the side-effects experienced are generally only a small amount of irritation or soreness in the area where the injection was made.
 Due to the spark up of inflammation generated, you may experience increased pain for about 48 hours.
 This will subside so do not fret.

 The amount of time the PRP injections work to treat pain can vary between each patient, but they generally last up to six months.
 Then, the treatments can be used again to provide further pain relief.
 While some people experience immediate relief from the shots, others will not experience relief for a few days, but the success rate for the treatment is generally high.
 Prior to having the treatment done, your Phoenix stem cell doctor can answer any questions you may have, and help you to prepare for the upcoming treatment by telling you what to expect prior to treatment, as well as give you any information about the treatment.

 Platelet-rich plasma therapy at R3 Stem Cell is provided by the top providers in Phoenix, Mesa and Scottsdale.
 They have extensive experience with regenerative medicine including PRP therapy, make your appointment today!